Signs that autistic children are ready for toilet training

 Social stories can help autistic children cope with challenging or confusing situations like toilet training.

-Experienced speech pathologists, occupational therapists and early intervention or school teachers will be able to help you create a social story for your child’s toilet training.
+Experienced speech pathologists, occupational therapists or school teachers will be able to help you create a social story for your child’s toilet training.

 If your child will be going to the toilet at a friend’s home or somewhere else other than home, practise a new story for this situation with your child ahead of time.
 When the event happens, the story can help your child know what to do.